With Kindle Direct Publishing (KDP), you can self-publish your book on Amazon and start making money in as little as 24 hours.

 Then follow these steps to publish your book:

-#3.
-Enter your book description.
-(You can use HTML tags to change the way the content appears on your book page.)
+Note: You can use HTML tags to change the way the content appears on your book page.

 To find good keywords, you can: